 The rose has been the official flower of the derby since 1884

 If there’s any image that represents the Kentucky Derby, it’s the winning horse draped in the iconic Garland of Roses.
 According to derby lore, the longstanding connection to this classic flower began at a post-race party in 1883, where all the women in attendance were given roses.
 The blooms were such a success that the race’s founder, Col. M. Lewis Clark Jr. was inspired to incorporate them into the next year’s event.

-And those flashy hats?
-They’re all a matter of tradition.
+Those flashy hats are all a matter of tradition

 Before the first race was ever run, it was Col. Clark’s vision to make it into an upscale affair that the Louisville elite would attend.
 To promote the inaugural event, he sent fashionably dressed women out into the community wearing the elaborate styles of the day—including hats.
 Ever since, the derby has been a showcase for the most recent seasonal designs.